-Use Permitted Special
+Use Permitted Special Exception

-Exception
+Any use customarily accessory to any of the permitted uses provided such use not injurious, noxious or offensive to the P •

+neighborhood.
-Bakery, confectionery, or custom shop for the production of articles SE

-to be sold at retail on the premises
+Bakery, confectionery, or custom shop for the production of articles to be sold at retail on the premises SE

 Business or professional offices, studios, financial institutions, SE

 passenger stations for public transportation

 Cemeteries SE

 Churches P

 Clubs SE

 Day nurseries and kindergartens P

 Dwelling Units:

--Single-Family Dwellings P
+-Single-Family Dwellings, with or without attached Accessory Dwelling Units P

 -Two-Family Dwellings P

--Multi-Family Dwellings (Adopted 3/9/04) SE
+-Multi-Family Dwellings SE

+-Manufactured Housing Parks/subdivisions P

+-Manufactured Housing on individual lots P

+Forestry, agriculture, garden, or nursery not in any way injurious, SE

+offensive and/or obnoxious to the general neighborhood

+Funeral parlors SE

+Golf courses P

+Governmental use SE

+Home Business P

--Manufactured Housing Parks P -Manufactured Housing Subdivisions P Forestry, agriculture, garden or nursery not in any way injurious, SE offensive and/or obnoxious to the general neighborhood Funeral parlors SE Golf courses P Governmental use SE Home gardens when incidental to primary residential use but excluding any use injurious, noxious, or offensive to the neighborhood.
-P Hospitals, convalescent homes, sanitariums, institutions of philanthropic use SE Laundry and dry cleaning establishment SE Motels, hotels, guest homes, and overnight cabins.
-P Municipal recreation, water supply, public utilities P Personal service shop, including tailor, barber, beauty salon, and shoe repair SE Places of amusement or assembly SE Private recreation areas, private parks, picnic grounds and other recreation use without permanent structures SE Recreational grounds for games and sports, except those, a chief activity of which is customarily carried on primarily for gain Amended 3/8/05 SE Restaurant, tea room, cafe, or ice cream parlor SE Retail establishments for the sale and/or repair of food, clothing, drugs, jewelry, scientific instruments, and other general merchandise SE Schools P Service stations and Auto repair shops, including the sale of new and used cars SE
+Home gardens when incidental to primary residential use but excluding any use injurious, noxious, or offensive to the neighborhood.
+P

+Hospitals, convalescent homes, sanitariums, institutions of philanthropic use SE

+Laundry and dry-cleaning establishment SE

+Motels, hotels, guest homes, and overnight cabins.
+P

+Municipal recreation, water supply, public utilities P

+Personal service shop, including tailor, barber, beauty salon, and shoe repair SE

+Places of amusement or assembly SE

+Private recreation areas, private parks, picnic grounds and other recreation use without permanent structures SE

+Use Permitted Special Exception Recreational grounds for games and sports, except those, a chief activity of which is customarily carried on primarily for gain SE Amended 3/8/05 Restaurant, tearoom, cafe, or ice cream parlor SE Retail establishments for the sale and/or repair of food, clothing, drugs, jewelry, scientific instruments, and other general merchandise SE Schools P Service stations and Auto repair shops, including the sale of new and used cars SE Other uses not specifically listed above but compatible with other listed uses and so similar in nature to a use listed so as to lead the Zoning Board of Adjustment to determine that granting a Special Exception would be reasonable, provided all of the Special Exception criteria contained in Article XX have been met.
+SE